Scurrlin/SPARQL-101/README.md

 However, there is another hidden benefit to great playlists: they are perfect subjects for ETL projects!

 In this repository, I cover the entire process of extracting Spotify metadata from my wedding reception playlist, transforming it into RDF triples (subject-predicate-object), and finally loading the data as an RDF file that can be queried using SPARQL.
-I've also included istructions for how you can repeat this process on your own with any playlist of your choosing.
+I've also included instructions for how you can repeat this process on your own with any playlist of your choosing.

 ## Table of Contents
 1. [Why SPARQL?](#why-sparql)